gobolinux/Documentation/Howtos/Filesystem-virtualization-with-Runner.md

-[[Runner]] is a utility for launching programs under GoboLinux that ensures filesystem view of the process will match its dependencies.
+[[Runner]] is a utility for launching programs under GoboLinux that ensures that the filesystem view of a process will match its dependencies.
-In other words, Runner eliminates the possibility for library conflicts when running an executable.
+In other words, Runner eliminates the possibility of library conflicts when running an executable.

-Runner is a filesystem virtualization tool that sets up a view of the `/System/Index` for a process based on the executable program's `Dependencies` file.
+Runner is a filesystem virtualization tool that sets up a constrained view of `/System/Index` for a process based on the executable program's `Dependencies` file.
 It is run as a wrapper, e.g. `Runner SomeApp`.